swift-server/sswg/proposals/NNNN-service-context.md

 It is modeled after the concepts explained in W3C Baggage and in the spirit of Tracing Plane's "Baggage Context" type, although by itself, it does not define a specific serialization format.

 See https://github.com/apple/swift-distributed-tracing for actual instrument types and implementations, which can be used to deploy various cross-cutting instruments, all reusing the same service context type.
-More information can be found in the SSWG meeting notes.
+Refer to distributed tracing [documentation](https://swiftpackageindex.com/apple/swift-distributed-tracing/main/documentation/tracing) to learn more about how it is used in practice.

 | | |
 |--|--|